MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 ### Create IIS Image

-With a container created from the Windows Server Core OS image, and the modified to include IIS, you can now ‘capture’ the state of this container as a new container image.
+The state of this container can now be captured into a new container image.
 This new image can then be used to deploy IIS ready containers.

 To capture the state of the container into a new image, use the `New-ContainerImage` command.